SirWumpus/post4/README.md

 ( -- `bool` )
 Attempt to fill the input buffer from the input source, returning a true if successful.

 When the input source is the user input device, attempt to receive input into the terminal input buffer.
-If successful, make the result the input buffer, set `>IN` to zero, and return true.
+If successful, make the result the input buffer, set `>IN` to zero (0), and return true.
 Receipt of a line containing no characters is considered successful.
 If there is no input available from the current input source, return false.

 When the input source is a string from `EVALUATE`, return false and perform no other action.

-When the input source is a block, make the next block the input source and current input buffer by adding one to the value of `BLK` and setting `>IN` to zero.
+When the input source is a block, make the next block the input source and current input buffer by adding one to the value of `BLK` and setting `>IN` to zero (0).
 Return true if the new value of `BLK` is a valid block number, otherwise false.

 - - -
 ### ROLL